AIAngels

 One constraint is the single rule that matters most to you in this scene.
 Maybe it is that your character does not know your companion's real name yet.
 Maybe it is that this is the morning after something unspoken happened and neither of you is addressing it directly.
 One constraint, stated cleanly, does more work than ten rules buried in a paragraph.

 Everything else, the backstory, the world lore, the relationship history, can come out through the conversation itself.
 That is actually better.
-When context emerges through dialogue rather than arriving as a preamble, it feels earned.
+When context emerges through dialogue instead of arriving as a preamble, it feels earned.
 Your companion engages with it instead of filing it.

 The difference between context and control